pgalbavy/geneos/README.md

 Then all of the normal _log_ package methods will work.

 The `DebugLogger` is turned off by default and can be enabled using `geneos.EnableDebugLog()` and then disabled again using `geneos.DisableDebugLog()`.
-As the Loggers are copies of the built-in ones the Enabled/Disabled is per package.
+As Loggers are copies of the ones in the _geneos_ package the DebugLogger can be enabled or disabled per package.

 For this reason you may want to provide exported package methods to turn debug logging on and off from the calling program.

 ## Streams

-Basic support for _streams_ are included.
+Basic support for [streams](geneos/streams) are included.
 Streams must be predefined in the Geneos configuration and sending messages to a non-existent stream name results in an error.

 ```go
 import (